-Figure 181 Management > Maintenance
+Figure 175 Management > Maintenance

-Table 118 Management > Maintenance
+Table 124 Management > Maintenance

 LABEL DESCRIPTION Firmware Upgrade Click Click Here to go to the Firmware Upgrade screen.
 Restore Configuration Click Click Here to go to the Restore Configuration screen.
 Backup Configuration Click Click Here to go to the Backup Configuration screen.
 Erase Running- Configuration Click Click Here to reset the configuration to the Zyxel default configuration settings.
+Note that this will not reset the configuration to the factory default settings.
 Save Click Config 1 to save the current configuration settings to Configuration 1 on the Switch.
 Configuration Click Config 2 to save the current configuration settings to Configuration 2 on the Switch.
 Click Custom Default to save the current configuration settings to a customized default file on the Switch.
 This file can be used instead of the Zyxel factory default configuration file.
 Reboot System Click Config 1 to reboot the Switch and load Configuration 1 on the Switch.
 Click Config 2 to reboot the Switch and load Configuration 2 on the Switch.
 Click Factory Default to reboot the Switch and load the Zyxel factory default configuration settings on the Switch.
-Click Custom Default to reboot the Switch and load a saved customized default file on the Switch.
+Click Custom Default to reboot the system and load a saved Custom Default configuration file on the Switch.
+This will save the custom default configuration settings to both Config 1 and Config 2 .
+If a Custom Default configuration file was not saved, clicking Custom Default loads the factory default configuration on the Switch.
 Note: Make sure to click the Save button in any screen to save your settings to the current configuration on the Switch.
 Current This field displays which configuration (Configuration 1 or Configuration 2) is currently operating on the Switch.
 Tech-Support Click Click Here to see the Tech-Support screen.
 You can set CPU and memory thresholds for log reports and download related log reports for issue analysis.
 Log reports include CPU history and utilization, crash and memory.
+Certificates Click Click Here to see the Certificate screen and import the Switch's CA-signed certificates.